cenfun/monocart-coverage-reports/README.md

 ## Common issues
 ### Unexpected coverage
 In most cases, it happens when the coverage of the generated code is converted to the coverage of the original code through a sourcemap.
 In other words, it's an issue with the sourcemap.
 Most of the time, we can solve this by setting `minify` to `false` in the build tools configuration.
-However, for non-JS code, such as Vue template, JSX, etc., it might be hard to find a perfect solution.
 Let's take a look at an example:
 ```js
 const a = tf ? 'true' : 'false';
                ^     ^  ^
               m1     p  m2
 ```
 `m1` and `m2` are two consecutive mappings, `p` is the position we looking for.
 However, we can only get the position of the `m1` or `m2` if we don't fix it to `p`.
 Especially the generated code is different from the original code, such as the code was minified, compressed or converted, it is difficult to find the exact position.
+You can try [Debug for Coverage and Sourcemap](#debug-for-coverage-and-sourcemap)

-How Monocart Works:
+How `MCR` Works:
 - 1, Trying to fix the middle position if not found the exact mapping for the position.
+However, for non-JS code, such as Vue template, JSX, etc., it might be hard to find a perfect solution.
 - 2, Finding all functions, statements and branches by parsing the source code [AST](https://github.com/acornjs/acorn).
 However, there's a small issue, which is the V8 cannot provide effective branch coverage information for `AssignmentPattern`.

 ### Unparsable source
 It happens during the parsing of the source code into AST, if the source code is not in the standard ECMAScript.
 For example `ts`, `jsx` and so on.
 There is a option to fix it, which is to manually compile the source code for these files.